Is Rice Bad For Dogs?

 Firstly, JustFoodForDogs does offer daily grain-free and low-carb options for dogs that really need it as recommended by their veterinarian or requested by their pet parent.
 Having said that, our position is that domestic dogs thrive with high-quality carbohydrates as part of a balanced diet.

-This isn’t just our opinion; a recent scientific study has proven, without a doubt, that domestic dogs are genetically adapted to thrive off carbs in their nutrition.
+This isn’t just our opinion; a recent scientific study proves, without a doubt, that domestic dogs have genetically adapted to thrive off carbs in their nutrition.

 I was interviewed for my thoughts on this article by the Los Angeles Times: